patrick21081995/Break-Temperature-New-linear-regression/README.md

-# Break Temperature - New linear regression (portuguese)
+# Break Temperature - New linear regression

 Break Temperature (TBr) with L2 regularization and more efficiency!